Tensions rise in Malaysia’s ruling coalition after reduced jail sentence for Najib

 But this hasn’t seemed to wash with most of PH’s voter base, especially after Umno communications director Lokman Adam thanked PM Anwar and his deputy Zahid on Feb 3 for their efforts in expediting Najib’s petition.

-Former Malaysian Anti-Corruption Commission chief Latheefa Koya, who was a PKR leader before heading up the anti-graft body in 2018, also called on the Premier not to “blame the King”.
+Former Malaysian Anti-Corruption Commission chief Latheefa Koya, who was a PKR leader before heading up the anti-graft body in 2018, also called on the Premier not to “blame the king”.

 Mr Anwar acknowledged on Feb 5 that “it is true that as prime minister, I ensured that it (the pardon application) was heard”.